 - Chemical manufacturers and importers — These companies are required to evaluate the hazards of the chemicals they produce or import.
 They must also prepare labels and safety data sheets to convey the hazard information to their downstream customers.

-- All employers who use or have hazardous chemicals in their workplaces must have labels and safety data sheets for exposed workers and train them to handle the chemicals appropriately.
+- All employers who use or have hazardous chemicals in their workplaces — These compaies must have labels and safety data sheets for exposed workers and train them to handle the chemicals appropriately.
 Training for employees also has to include information on the hazards of the chemicals in their work area and the measures to be used to protect themselves.

-- PPE — Using personal protective equipment.
+- PPE — You can use personal protective equipment.